Phil De Luna is an award-winning materials scientist, carbontech entrepreneur, and thought leader

 Phil was a Carbon XPRIZE finalist and co-founder of a carbontech venture that converts CO2 to ethylene.
 He helped raise $2M in non-dilutive funding.
 He was named to the 2019 Forbes Top 30 Under 30 – Energy list.

 Phil develops impactful policy recommendations as a Action Canada Fellow and through work with the OECD.
 He has studied the future of work, diversity in leadership, and international collaborative research platforms.

-Phil is an executive leader, serving on the Board of Directors of CMC Research Institutes, a carbontech non-profit.
+Phil is an executive leader, serving as Vice Chair, Board of Directors of CMC Research Institutes, a carbontech non-profit.
 He is also a mentor at Creative Destruction Lab, an accelerator focused on bringing science-based startups to life.